Tesla tries to reinvent the wheel. Literally.

 The new steering wheel is more of a rectangle and appears to eliminate turn signal stalks.
 Tesla’s upcoming Roadster sports car includes a similar Yoke-style steering wheel.

-Karl Brauer, an automotive analyst who is executive publisher at the website CarExpert.com, said the new Yoke design is typically seen on supercars or sci-fi inspired vehicles.
+Karl Brauer, an automotive analyst who is executive publisher at the website CarExpert.com, said the new Yoke design is typically seen on supercars or sci-fi- inspired vehicles.
 It isn’t always comfortable, however.

 “It’s considered very advanced, you know, arguably very kind of aersospace-y or aerospace-inspired to have these kind of half wheels,” he said.